yab-g4u/medscop/README.md

 ## 💡 Our Solution

-A full-stack public health intelligence tool that enables:
+A fullstack public health intelligence tool that enables:

 - 🧪 Disease simulation with real-time data inputs
 - 🧠 Autonomous multi-agent AI strategy